 |Harvard School of Public Health||ScD||1998||Epidemiology|

 |Dept. of Urology, UCSF||2009||Steven & Christine Burd-Safeway Distinguished Professorship|

 |American Association for Cancer Research & CA Dept. of Health Services||2002

 |Prostate Cancer Foundation (formerly CaPCURE)||1998

 Dr. June M. Chan has broad interests in cancer prevention and public health, in particular what individuals can do to modify their risk of chronic disease, co-morbidity, and death.
 She has expertise and interests in epidemiology and medical education; and has conducted research on diabetes, pancreatic, colon, and prostate cancer.

-Her current research is focused on understanding how diet, exercise, hormones, and genetics contribute to prostate cancer incidence, progression, and death.
-She is particularly interested in identifying modifiable lifestyle risk factors for prostate cancer progression, and using this information to help us better understand prostate cancer biology as well as inform public health guidelines.
-She has worked in this area for 15+ years and was awarded the Steven & Christine Burd-Safeway Distinguished Professorship at UCSF (University of California San Francisco) in 2009 in recognition of her teaching, research, and service activities in the field of prostate cancer.
-The goals of her clinical and translational research studies are to identify risk-reduction strategies for men with or at high risk for prostate cancer; evaluate novel molecular markers of prostate cancer aggressiveness that may improve screening, diagnosis, or prognosis of clinically relevant disease; and improve cancer survivorship for the millions of men living with prostate cancer worldwide.
+Her current research is focused on understanding how diet, exercise, other lifestyle factors and genetics contribute to prostate cancer progression, aggressiveness, and death.
+She is particularly interested in identifying modifiable lifestyle risk factors for prostate cancer progression, and using this information to better understand prostate cancer biology & inform public health recommendations.
+She has worked in this area for ~20 years and was awarded the Steven & Christine Burd-Safeway Distinguished Professorship at UCSF (University of California San Francisco) in 2009 in recognition of her teaching, research, and service activities in the field of prostate cancer.
+Her team's clinical and translational research studies aim to identify risk-reduction strategies for men with or at high risk for prostate cancer; evaluate novel molecular markers of prostate cancer aggressiveness that may improve screening, diagnosis, or prognosis of clinically relevant disease; and improve cancer survivorship for the millions of men living with prostate cancer worldwide.

 1994 AB Applied Mathematics in Biology, Harvard College